JWhitleyWork/can_dbc_parser/README.md

 objects.
 This is nearly completely copied from https://github.com/NewEagleRaptor/raptor-dbw-ros2 with minor modifications (different namespace and a new CanFrame struct) but de-coupled from ROS.

+## NOTE
+If you need a more complete (but less compact) C++ library for DBC parsing, check out https://github.com/xR3b0rn/dbcppp.

 ## Build / Installation Instructions

 From the repository folder: